stmharry/dental-pano-ai/README.md

-      --deeplab_weights    Path to DeepLab model weights (default: './models/deeplab/model.pth') --yolo_config        Path to YOLO config file (default: './models/yolo/config.yaml') --yolo_weights       Path to YOLO model weights (default: './models/yolo/model.pt') --device             Device to use: 'cpu' or 'cuda' (default: 'cpu') --[no]debug          Enable debugging mode (default: false)
+      --deeplab_weights    Path to DeepLab model weights (default: './models/deeplab/model.pth') --yolo_config        Path to YOLO config file (default: './models/yolo/config.yaml') --yolo_weights       Path to YOLO model weights (default: './models/yolo/model.pt') --[no]debug          Enable debugging mode (default: false)
     ```

 ## Additional Information
 This repository contains only inference (testing) code.
 Training scripts are not included.
+For ease of use, all libraries are installed using CPU-only versions.
 For inquiries about training or further details, contact [stmharry@alum.mit.edu](mailto:stmharry@alum.mit.edu).

 ## Citation
 If you use this work, please cite the following paper: